-The UK Public Sector Internal Audit Standards require the Director of Governance to report at the top of the organisation and this is done in the following ways:
+The UK Public Sector Internal Audit Standards require the Head of Internal Audit to report at the top of the organisation and this is done in the following ways:

 - The Internal Audit Strategy and Charter and any amendments to them are reported to the Executive Leadership Team (ELT) directly or via the Governance Board (GB) and then presented to General Purposes & Audit Committee (GPAC) for formal approval annually. - The annual Internal Audit Plan is compiled by the Director of Governance taking account of the Council's risk framework and after input from members of ELT and other senior officers.
-It is then presented to ELT, GB and GPAC annually for noting and comment.
+It is then presented to ELT, GB and GPAC annually for noting and comment. - The internal audit budget is reported to Cabinet and Full Council for approval annually as part of the overall Council budget.

-- The internal audit budget is reported to Cabinet and Full Council for approval annually as part of the overall Council budget. - The adequacy, or otherwise, of the level of internal audit resources (as determined by the Director of Governance) and the independence of internal audit will be reported annually to the GPAC.
-The approach to providing resource is set out in the Internal Audit Strategy. - Performance against the Internal Audit Plan and any significant risk exposures and control issues arising from audit work are reported to the GB and the GPAC on a quarterly basis. - Any significant consulting activity not already included in the audit plan and which might affect the level of assurance work undertaken will be reported to the GPAC. - Results from internal audit's Quality Assurance and Improvement Programme will be reported to GPAC. - The appointment or removal of the Director of Governance must be reported to and approved by ELT. - Any instances of non-conformance with the Public Sector Internal Audit Standards must be reported to the GB and the GPAC and will be included in the Director of Governance's annual report.
+- The adequacy, or otherwise, of the level of internal audit resources (as determined by the Head of Internal Audit) and the independence of internal audit will be reported annually to the GPAC.
+The approach to providing resource is set out in the Internal Audit Strategy. - Performance against the Internal Audit Plan and any significant risk exposures and control issues arising from audit work are reported to the GB and the GPAC on a quarterly basis. - Any significant consulting activity not already included in the audit plan and which might affect the level of assurance work undertaken will be reported to the GPAC. - Results from internal audit's Quality Assurance and Improvement Programme will be reported to GPAC. - The appointment or removal of the Head of Internal Audit must be reported to and approved by ELT. - Any instances of non-conformance with the Public Sector Internal Audit Standards must be reported to the GB and the GPAC and will be included in the head of Internal Audit's annual report.
 If there is significant nonconformance this may be included in the Council's Annual Governance Statement.